Healthy mind and healthy body. We hear this said time and time again. How do we lose clarity and mindfulness?

-The practice of chi kung is of a lineage that respects the way body energetics naturally develop and heal.
+The practice of Five Blossom chi kung is of a lineage that respects the way body energetics naturally develop and heal.
 Ongoing practice supports consciousness and health management at all levels.
 My training with Grand Masters Peng and Chow of the Crane Lineage engaged the delicate flowering of mind, body and heart.
-The essence of this sensitive and compassionate work mirrors the powerful qualities of the crane.
-With lightness these masters taught observation, breath and stillness in grounding as seen in nature through the ancient crane.
+An assessment of your energy system is available for all those who wish to learn or train in chi kung or tai chi.
+In essence this sensitive and compassionate work mirrors the powerful qualities of the crane.
+With lightness you are taught observation, breath and stillness in grounding and movement.

 Copyright Denise Richard

 The mind is naturally fluid when in a simple situation without concern.
 Take the light of consciousness as experience in the light of night.
 If you look upon the stars you see before you a simple representation of light.
 If you don’t have any association with starlight, you will have an experience of presence..
 The mind is still and unwavering.
 If you have experience and knowledge of starlight you will have a complex series of thoughts that move you through the association.
 The distinction of thought and observation of this is called mindfulness.
 When the mind and awareness are placed in observation in a respectful way the consciousness of what is observed is revealed through the nature of flow.
 In this way we don't override the denial of what we are protecting.